collaborativebioinformatics/vcfs2kgs/README.md

 ## Installation Instructions

-The scripts for developing the model can be found in **TO BE ADDED TO GITHUB**
+The notebook that implements the graph and creates the graph RDF file can be found in `tcga_rdf.ipynb`

 To install the dependencies required, you can run the following command (ideally within a virtual Python environment like Conda or virtualenv) in your terminal: